-- Based on a True Story - Sort of.
+- Based on a True Story: Sort of.
 It's based on a memoir, though the extent of its authenticity has been questioned. note

 - Five-Man Band:

-- The Gulag - Where the story starts out.
+- The Gulag: Which is where the story starts out.

 - The Load: Kazik.

 - Lzherusskie: And the same for Poles. "Łże-Polacy"?

 - Ms. Exposition: Irena…literally.
 The men won’t talk to one another about their former lives, but they will tell her, and she’s the one who fills each of them and the audience in on each character’s past.
 She asks why they didn’t talk to one another, and is told that in the gulag, the less said, the better.

 - No Party Like a Donner Party: At one point Valka asks Janusz who they should eat first, assuming that the reason Janusz brought so many extra people was so there would be something to eat.
 Janusz is horrified.

 - Ooh, Me Accent's Slipping: A milder case than a lot of movies set in Russia, but it’s still there.